Vetting Organizations in

 Western Asia |

-- There are some web sites that, while not sponsored by the government,
+- There are some web sites that, while not sponsored by the

-do list local non-governmental organizations, or NGOs, in a particular
+government, do list local non-governmental organizations, or

-country or region.
-Check such web sites to see how NGOs are evaluated
+NGOs, in a particular country or region.
+Check such web sites to

-for inclusion.
-If no criteria is listed, write the web site directly and
+listed, write the web site directly and ask.
+Some examples of

-ask.
-Some examples of such web sites:
+such web sites:

 If you know of a country not listed above that has a web site of

-government-registered nonprofit organizations, please send
+government-registered nonprofit organizations, please send me the URL for such.
+Please do

-me the URL for such.
-Please do not say, "I think such-and-such has a
+not say, "I think such-and-such has a web site like that", but not

-web site like that", but not provide the URL.
+provide the URL.

-Other sites that can help you evaluate an organization to know if it's a
+Other sites that can help you evaluate an organization to know

-credible place to volunteer with or through:
+if it's a credible place to volunteer with or through:

-- The International Council of Voluntary
+- The International Council of

-together established
+network that brings together established

-humanitarian and human rights NGOs together in an "advocacy
+humanitarian and human rights NGOs together in an

-collective body of its
+means for the collective body of its members to

-members to work together to effect change, and also assists
+work together to effect change, and also assists members to

-tools that help to increase quality and accountability.
+that help to increase quality and accountability.
 Membership in

 ICVA is a pretty good sign that an organization is credible.